DBecker7/DB7_TeachingApps/README.md

 - Two-Way Tables (might just be teaching materials).
 - Transformations of Random Variables
     - Demonstrate at least two x-values, show that the y-values stay the same
-- Sampling distributions
-    - I probably can't do better than <a href="http://onlinestatbook.com/stat_sim/sampling_dist/">http://onlinestatbook.com/stat_sim/sampling_dist/</a>
 - Marginal and conditional distributions (might just be teaching materials)
-- Boxplot shapes
-    - Boxplot compared to histogram, user chooses quartiles and I generate data between quartiles so that the boxplot has the same shape but the histogram looks completely different.
 - Measures of spread
     - same idea as above, but generate data to have a pre-specified IQR and variance.
     - Method: generate data within quartiles according to a transformed beta distribition within Q2:Q3 and transformed exponential for the upper tail (mirrored across median).
 As variance slider changes, change parameters to select exact variance (maybe alpha = 1, beta increases by a fixed amount for Beta, lambda increases for exponential to make variance increase match slider).